Kampong Bahru Bus Terminal: Opening

 The terminal officially began operations on 10 March 2018, with existing services from New Bridge Road Bus Terminal amended to serve the bus terminal on that day.
 The terminal is located about 500 metres from the former site of New Bridge Road Bus Terminal.

+Bus Contracting Model

+Under the Bus Contracting Model, all bus services operating from Kampong Bahru Bus Terminal were divided into 5 Bus Packages, operated by three different bus operators.